LoginRadius/engineering-portal/content/blog/write-a-javascript-library-using-webpack-and-babel/index.md

 #### Step 5: One last step.
 I know I keep saying that but I promise this is last 😬.

-We have added our source files, now let's add a `npm script` to build final code using webpack and modify the `main` property inside our `package.json` to point it to our bundled code.
+We have added our source files, now let's add an `npm script` to build final code using webpack and modify the `main` property inside our `package.json` to point it to our bundled code.

 `package.json`